 - 2. Local variations to any LCEA schemes may be introduced by the employer in consultation with the JLNC.
-However, the provisions in paragraphs 3 14 shall continue to apply and cannot be varied locally. - 3.
+However, the provisions in paragraphs 3 14 shall continue to apply and cannot be varied locally.72 - 3.
 Any LCEA scheme must include an appeals mechanism.
-73 - 4.
-LCEAs will be non-consolidated and non-pensionable and will be payable for a period of up to three years, paid annually by lump sum and will not include an uplift for those undertaking additional programmed activities (APA). - 5.
+73 - LCEAs will be non-consolidated and non-pensionable and will be payable for a period of up to three years, paid annually by lump sum and will not include an uplift for those undertaking additional programmed activities (APA).74 - 5.
 The minimum amount invested and paid annually in LCEA per eligible full time equivalent (FTE) consultant within each employing organisation will be £7,900 per FTE not including national insurance and employer pension contributions.
 The minimum amount invested in LCEA per eligible FTE will be published in the relevant pay circular. - 6.
 Costs associated with any additional payments made through employers' local performance pay schemes, as set out in paragraph 19, will be met by reallocation of the previous NCEA funding stream to the LCEA funding stream.
-These costs will be met in addition to the minimum amount to be invested detailed in paragraph 5. - 7.
-The level of investment will be subject to uplift in line with recommendations made by the Review Body on Doctors and Dentists Remuneration (DDRB) that are implemented by the Department of Health and Social Care.
+These costs will be met in addition to the minimum amount to be invested detailed in paragraph 5.